All Products

 Note

-• The RAM user who activates DLF automatically becomes the super_administrator for the current region.
+• The RAM user who activates DLF is automatically added as the super administrator for the current region.

-• A RAM user with the AdministratorAccess system policy has permissions equivalent to the super_administrator role.
+• If a RAM user is granted the AdministratorAccess system policy, the user has permissions equivalent to the super_administrator role.